 - Transport or travelling expenses

-So many professionals do not understand chronic illness and how to treat it, I have been told many times by my GP they do not understand the illness or have no idea how to treat it in children.
+So many professionals do not understand chronic illness and how to treat it.
+I have been told many times by my GP they do not understand the illness.
+Or that they have no idea how to treat it in children.
 The scary thing is that with the right knowledge our children would probably be a lot better than they are now, as lack of understand and knowledge can cause negative effects to their health.

 When faced with someone who has an illness or injury your life changes from that moment, it is at this time when things start to fall apart in many ways from being able to work or care for yourself.